bulanarts/zomato-photobooth/README.md

 A fun, browser-based photobooth web app where you can take photos, add stickers, apply filters, and download your photo strip.
 Built with plain HTML, CSS, and JavaScript — no frameworks needed.

 **[👉 Try it live here!](https://bulanarts.github.io/zomato-photobooth)**
-*(replace this link with your own GitHub Pages URL after deploying)*

 ---